 In this instance the case for support should not exceed 6 pages but must include the following:

-Exceptionally, if during the award period an Applicant is awarded time on a telescope that wasn’t included in the original grant, Applicants may apply for additional funds to cover the extra observing runs.
+Exceptionally, if during the grant award period an Applicant is awarded time on a telescope that wasn’t included in the original grant or where other exceptional circumstances significantly increase the demands on the award, (such as large increases in staff numbers etc.) STFC will consider a request for additional funds (Additional funding stream) in consultation with the PATT Chair.
+However Applicants should be mindful that only ONE such request will be permitted during the lifetime of the award, it is therefore essential that careful consideration be given to the amount requested to ensure ALL potential additional trips and exceptional circumstances are included.
 If approved, the additional funds will be added to the existing award.
-All requests should be e-mailed to the office in the first instance.
+All requests should be e-mailed directly to the office in the first instance.

 Should funds be required to support observing runs on non-approved telescopes prior approval from STFC MUST be sought.